corn tortilla.

 4. storage.

-• Keep in a Ziploc bag in the fridge for up to 5 days, or in the freezer for one year
+• Keep in a Ziploc bag in the fridge for up to 5 days, or in the freezer for 3 days.

 • To reheat; preheat an oven to 350°F, wrap a small stack of tortillas in aluminum foil and place in the oven for 10 minutes or until soft.